-Interested Parties may submit reasonable information requests to SDG&E regarding the Draft Informational Filing.
+Interested Parties may submit reasonable information requests to SDG&E regarding all issues that may be necessary to determine: (1) the extent or effect of an Accounting Change; (2) whether the Annual True-up Adjustment fails to include data properly recorded in accordance with the Formula Rate Protocols; (3) the proper application of the Formula Rate Spreadsheet and/or procedures in the Protocols; (4) the accuracy of data and consistency with the TO6 Formula of the calculations shown in the Annual True-up Adjustment; (5) the prudence of actual costs and expenditures; and (6) the effect of any change to the underlying Uniform System of Accounts or applicable form; or (7) any other information that may reasonably have substantive effect on the calculation of the charge pursuant to the Formula Rate Spreadsheet.
+The information and document requests shall not otherwise be directed to ascertaining whether the formula rate is just and reasonable.

-SDG&E shall make a good faith effort to respond to information requests in writing within 10 business days of receipt, or sooner depending on the timing of the information requests.
-SDG&E shall contemporaneously provide copies of all responses to all parties on the Service List that have indicated to SDG&E that they wish to receive such copies.
+SDG&E shall make a good faith effort to respond to information requests in writing within 15 business days of receipt, or sooner depending on the timing of the information requests.
+SDG&E shall contemporaneously provide copies of all responses to all parties on the service list for this TO6 Formula.
 SDG&E and the Interested Party serving the information request on SDG&E will work cooperatively and in good faith to resolve any questions, objections, or disputes relating to the information requests.

 Responses to information requests shall not be designated as settlement communications or produced under the Commission’s rules and regulations governing settlements, unless provided as a privileged settlement communication in a Commission proceeding being conducted under the Commission’s settlement rules.
-SDG&E may mark materials provided in response to an information request as Protected Materials in accordance with the Protective Order adopted in the FERC proceedings concerning SDG&E’s TO5 Formula rate tariff filing (“Protective Order”).
-Interested Parties will have all rights provided to them under the Protective Order to challenge SDG&E’s classification of any materials as Protected Materials.
+SDG&E may mark materials provided in response to an information request as Protected Materials in accordance with any applicable Protective Order adopted in the FERC proceedings concerning SDG&E’s TO6 Formula rate tariff filing (“Protective Order”).
+Interested Parties will have all rights provided to them under the Protective Order to protest SDG&E’s classification of any materials as Protected Materials.
 To the extent an information request response calls for the production of Protected Materials, SDG&E will provide such materials only to the parties that have signed non-disclosure certificates agreeing to abide by the terms of the Protective Order.

-To the extent SDG&E and any Interested Party are unable to resolve disputes related to information requests submitted in accordance with these protocols, SDG&E or any Interested Party may petition the FERC to appoint an Administrative Law Judge as a discovery master after reasonable attempts to resolve the dispute have been made by SDG&E and any Interested Party.
+To the extent SDG&E and any Interested Party are unable to resolve disputes related to information requests submitted in accordance with these Protocols, SDG&E or any Interested Party may petition the FERC to appoint an Administrative Law Judge as a discovery master after reasonable attempts to resolve the dispute have been made by SDG&E and any Interested Party.
 Neither SDG&E nor any Interested Party shall object to a request for a discovery master.
 The discovery master shall have the authority to issue binding orders to resolve discovery disputes and compel the production of discovery, if appropriate, in accordance with the Protocols and consistent with FERC’s discovery rules.
 The discovery master’s orders shall be subject to appeal to the Commission and to the courts to the same extent and under the same rules as would be applicable to an Initial Decision issued under Rule 708 of the Commission’s Rules of Practice and Procedure.
-In the event the Commission establishes hearing or settlement procedures for an Annual Informational Filing, the discovery master’s responsibility shall be transferred to the Presiding Judge for such hearing or settlement procedures, effective upon his or her appointment.
+In the event that the Commission establishes hearing or settlement procedures for an Annual Informational Filing, the discovery master’s responsibility shall be transferred to the Presiding Judge for such hearing or settlement procedures, effective upon his or her appointment.